Confronting the Momo Problem

 2. Slowly release the reigns.

-Kids need boundaries, especially the teenager-types!
-However, they also need to begin to explore and regulate their own boundaries before they are completely on their own.
-When they first get their car, make their curfew a little stricter than necessary so you can relax as they approach their senior year.
-Give more responsibilities, show more trust and pry less as they get older.
-This not only shows that you trust them, but also gives them the opportunity to excel (or fail) for the first in your home and not when they are living in a dorm room 1,000 miles away.
+When they first get their car, make their curfew a little stricter than necessary so you can relax that limit as they approach their senior year.
+Give more responsibilities, show more trust, and pry less as they get older.
+Design lessons so that they have to show more responsibility to succeed.
+This shows that you trust them and allows them to excel (or fail) for the first time in a safe environment, not when are they living in a dorm room 1,000 miles away or starting their first job.

 3. Ask about their hopes and dreams.